google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 ## Dev Tips

-A "Bluetooth Internals" page is available in the browser at `chrome://bluetooth-internals` so that you can inspect everything about nearby Bluetooth devices: status, services, characteristics, and descriptors.
+A "Bluetooth Internals" page is available in Chrome at `chrome://bluetooth-internals` so that you can inspect everything about nearby Bluetooth devices: status, services, characteristics, and descriptors.